CSCfi/csc-user-guide/docs/data/sensitive-data/index.md

 ### **[Introduction](./intro.md)**

-Overview of SD services, with a quick introduction to sensitive data, register data processing, and compliance with data protection regulations.
+Overview of SD services, user guide and information on permissions management.
 Please check this section if you are accessing the services for the first time.

 ### **[Accessing SD Services](./sd-access.md)**

-With my.csc.fi portal, set up a user account, and complete the following steps to access the services.
+With my.csc.fi portal, set up a user account, and complete the following steps to access the services for sensitive reasearch data processing or accessing register data under the Act on Secondary Use.

 ### 1. Sensitive research data processing

 1.1 **[Store and share with SD Connect](./sd_connect.md)**

-Access SD Connect to store encrypted sensitive research data in the CSC's cloud storage solution or share it with your collaborators.
-Encrypted data upload is possible via a web browser or programmatically.
+With SD Connect you can store encrypted sensitive research data in the CSC's cloud storage solution or share it with your collaborators.
+Encrypted data upload is possible via a web browser (1<GB) or programmatically.

 1.2 **[Analyse and compute with SD Desktop](./sd_desktop.md)**